This post includes affiliate links.

 I loved the idea and agreed.
 I came up with a few designs and then decided to create once that looked like hearts flying up or flames, all using the waistcoat stitch which is one of my favorite ones to create beautiful designs and create a thick texture also.

 Once I received the yarn, which by the way is so beautiful and soft, I got right to it.
-I had to adjust my design only once to add some stitches around the palm of my hand, as the waistcoat stitch is known to not give a lot when it comes to stretching, especially when using 2 colors at the same time.
+I had to adjust my design only once to add some stitches around the palm of my hand, as the waistcoat stitch is known to not have a lot of give when it comes to stretching, especially when using 2 colors at the same time.